Sour grapes: Trade war puts cork in US wine sales to China

 ———

 Paul Wiseman reported from Washington.
-Dake Kang and Fu Ting in Beijing contributed to this story.
+Dake Kang in Beijing contributed to this story.